Other Stations - Other Tampa Bay Area Stations - Who's Who - Details

 Nilson’s stay at WALT wasn’t a lengthy one.
 In 1959, stodgy St. Pete MBS affiliate WTSP decided to change its calls to WLCY and go top 40, too, and owner Sam Rahall lured him away to be his PD.
 He also took Robert B (Robert Bernstein, later christened Rock Robbins) and Dave Archard when Archard was let go to make room for Al Dunaway who was coming in from a sister station up north.

 Daytona sold WALT to Suncoast Radio (Marshall Rowland, president) in December 1969.
-Rowland, owner of Jacksonville country combo WQIK AM/FM, eventually changed the calls to WQYK, and began duplicating the country format of his Stereo 99.5 WQYK-FM.
-He sold the AM in 1976 to a religious broadcasting group which switched the calls to WTIS (We’re Tampa’s Inspiration Station).
+Rowland, owner of Jacksonville country combo WQIK AM/FM, switched the format to country and, the following year, the calls to WQYK.

 All in all, WALT held its own pretty well with competitor WLCY for much of the 1960’s, in spite of the fact it was a daytimer.
 But as the end of the decade was nearing, its days as a driving force in Tampa Bay radio were over.